 I was actually really surprised about the location of this building as it’s a long what seems to be the main shopping street and boulevard, I kind of thought it would be along a more hidden street.

 Of course, we couldn’t miss it as there were loads of people outside.
 Again we didn’t have tickets to go inside (and I’ll be honest and say I’m not even too sure what is inside??) but we appreciated it, got a few snaps and then carried on.

 This is pretty much as far as our tourist-ness went but as I mentioned at the start, I quite liked it.

-In addition to all of this we also had 1 proper night out and went to a club called Opuim Barcelona which is by the beach and was really good!
-We got a rickshaw there because there was a major lack of taxis (probably because it was a Saturday night), on arrival there were lots of people trying to sell us tickets for about €30.00 and telling us needed tickets and there was a huge queue but one of us had been online and put us on the guest list so we got in no problem, with no queuing and without paying, so keep this in mind!
+In addition to all of this, we also had 1 proper night out and went to a club called Opium Barcelona which is by the beach and was really good!
+We got a rickshaw there because there was a major lack of taxis (probably because it was a Saturday night), on arrival, there were lots of people trying to sell us tickets for about €30.00 and telling us needed tickets and there was a huge queue but one of us had been online and put us on the guestlist so we got in no problem, with no queuing and without paying, so keep this in mind!

-All in all it was a great trip.
-I can see why people go back to Barcelona again and again, there’s so much to do and see, there’s also so many day trips from Barcelona, and I certainly hope to go back in the future too!
+All in all, it was a great trip.
+I can see why people go back to Barcelona again and again, there’s so much to do and see, there are also so many day trips from Barcelona, and I certainly hope to go back in the future too!